homebysix/auto-update-magic/README.md

     3. Set the `POLICY_TEMPLATE` to the new template file you created: `%RECIPE_DIR%/PolicyTemplate-SelfService.xml`
     4. Remove the `GROUP_NAME` and `GROUP_TEMPLATE` keys.
     5. Also remove the `groups` array forom the `Arguments` section.
+5. Open AutoPkgr and check the box for the new -SelfService recipe you created.

 It may be useful to refer to the example `Firefox-SelfService.jss.recipe` and `PolicyTemplate-SelfService.xml` files provided in this repo.